-- Participants/Clients: We use your personal data so that we can deliver the workshop and tell you about the details of the live event you registered for.
+- Participants/Clients: We use your personal data so that we can deliver the coaching sessions and tell you about the details of any events you registered for.
 This may also include telling you about future events, which may be of interest to you.

 4. Transfers to Third Parties

-While processing your personal data for the purposes indicated above, the Company may use the services of third parties such as Goggle G Suite for electronic mail, and Active Campaign for email automation and marketing.
+While processing your personal data for the purposes indicated above, the Company may use the services of third parties such as Google G Suite for electronic mail, and Ontraport for email automation and marketing.

 The Company uses data processors who are third parties who provide elements of services on behalf of the business.
 The Company will have contracts in place with the data processors.
 This means that the data processors cannot do anything with your personal data unless the Company has instructed them to do so.
 They will not share your personal data with any organisation apart from the Company.
 The data processor will hold it securely and retain it for the period the Company instruct.

 5. Cross-Border Data Transfers